So you want to get a PhD ...

 It is worth noting that a PhD in Europe typically spans 3 to 4 years, so it is essential to choose a topic that genuinely interests you and keeps you motivated, as this will help you maintain steady progress throughout your journey.

-What I am looking for is not someone who knows everything from the outset, but rather someone with the enthusiasm and capacity to learn new aspects of mathematics, coupled with the emotional intelligence and social skills to collaborate effectively with others, and the openness to follow guidance when needed.
+What I am looking for is not someone who knows everything from the outset, but rather someone with the enthusiasm and capacity to learn new aspects of mathematics.
 Independence is also highly valued, and if you are keen to pursue your own ideas within these areas, I am more than happy to support that.

-Regarding flexible working options, we have learned over the past few years that remote work offers valuable flexibility and supports a more sustainable lifestyle by reducing unnecessary travel.
-While we continue to embrace this flexibility and use online meetings when appropriate, I encourage students to engage with their academic environment by being present in the office during working hours.
+Regarding flexible working options, I encourage flexibility and use online meetings when appropriate, but I also encourage students to engage with their academic environment by being present in the office during working hours.
 This is because I believe engaging actively in the research environment not only fosters creativity and the generation of new ideas but also adds a deeply fulfilling dimension to the PhD experience.

 The application process